AntonioLonga/LightRDL/README.md

 # Boosting Relational Deep Learning with Pretrained Tabular Models
-## Official Source Code for ICML 2025
+## Official Source Code for the paper "Boosting Relational Deep Learning with Pretrained Tabular Models"

 This repository is organized into the following sections: